vain0x/milone-lang/docs/refs/x_never_type.md

 ### Remarks

 - There exists no value of `never` type
-- `never` is just a unit-like type except for the rules above
+- `never` is just a unit-like type except for the rule above
 - No structural subtyping. `never` doesn't work like the bottom type
 - The type of `assert false` is `unit` since type check doesn't depend on values